k4sh4n1/research/dissertation.md

 Financial institutions might benefit from structural control concepts since they are interested in controlling markets to avoid crash.

+## Market fractals and wave patterns

+NeoWave can be considered as an evolution of Elliott Wave Theory.
+Some derivations of NeoWave has been extremely effective in real-time tanning.
+Can we apply mathematical tools of structural dynamics to fractal and wave theory in order to provide a physics-based objective perspective?

 ## reference

 [1]: Minimum Design Loads and Associated Criteria for Buildings and Other Structures (ASCE/SEI 7-22) https://www.asce.org/publications-and-news/asce-7